 The State Board of Education has identified the PARCC assessment as the state's testing program, beginning in 2014-2015.
-PARCC is replacing New Jersey's previous standardized tests, the NJASK in grades 3 through 8 and the HSPA in high school.
+PARCC replaced New Jersey's previous standardized tests, the NJASK in grades 3 through 8 and the HSPA in high school.
+The PARCC assessment will be used in the 2015-2016 school year.